Serru/MultiCobot-UR10-Gripper/README_ENG.md

 ---

-The developed work has been experimentally evaluated and validated, showing a correct operation of the physical robot [Campero] (http://commandia.unizar.es/wp-content/uploads/camperoRobot.jpg).
+The developed work has been experimentally evaluated and validated, showing a correct operation of the physical robot [Campero](http://commandia.unizar.es/wp-content/uploads/camperoRobot.jpg).
 For this reason, this work is part of the activities of the project [COMMANDIA (2019)](http://commandia.unizar.es/), co-funded by the [Interreg Sudoe Program](https://www.interreg-sudoe.eu/inicio) and the [European Regional Development Fund (ERDF)](https://ec.europa.eu/regional_policy/es/funding/erdf/).

 ![image](http://commandia.unizar.es/wp-content/uploads/cropped-logoCommandia-1.png)